orca-scan/express-deprecator/README.md

 # express-mute

-Suppress deprecated API calls, removing the need for legacy routes and eases load on endpoints.
+Suppress deprecated API calls, removing the need for legacy routes and easing the load on endpoints.

 ## Features